FlameKat53/Twister-OS-Patcher/README.md

 # Twister OS Updater
 An updater for Twister OS that automatically downloads, unzips, and runs the latest patch for Twister OS.
-It is fine if you run the patcher more than once as it auto detecs your version.<br>
+It is fine if you run the patcher more than once as it auto detects your version.<br>

 #### Go support Twister OS!</br>